OptimNow/finops-mcp-bedrock/Tutorial Deploying a FinOps MCP on AWS.md

-# Tutorial: Deploying a FinOps MCP on AWS
+# Work In Progress - Tutorial: Deploying a FinOps MCP on AWS